 protects the endothelial cells which line our blood vessels [Gibson et al. 2015

 all its other currently known roles in the body rely on it being

-converted in the liver, over a period of days to a week, by the enzyme vitamin D 25-hydroxylase
+converted in the liver (there may also be some conversion in cells out side the liver), over a period of days to a week, by the enzyme vitamin D 25-hydroxylase

 (encoded by the CYP2R1

 gene, a name sometimes given to the enzyme itself) to 25OHD.